j-a-valentine/GamblingSimulator/README.md

 **Iteration 3:**

+	-A Black Jack Game that utlizes hands, decks, and cards.

 	- A Blackjack object that handles interactions between BankAccounts and Roulette

 	- Added features that allow users to choose game and begin playing.